hippiehunter/dblbook/src/chapter_2/assignment.md

 > ```

 ### Alpha to String
 Directly assigning an alpha to a string may not yield the desired results, as whitespace behaves differently in strings and alphas.
-In strings, whitespace is significant, while in alphas it's generally ignored.
+In strings, leading whitespace is significant, while in alphas it's generally ignored.
 Therefore, if you assign an alpha to a string as in string_var = a500Var, you'll get a 500-character-long string, even if its all whitespace.
 To circumvent this and ignore leading whitespace, use `string_var = %atrimtostring(a500var)`

 ### Alpha to Numeric
 The process of assigning an alpha to a numeric destination involves several steps: